 Ground zero for flat meat is the town of Marlinton, West Virginia.
 Every fall, the master chefs of road pizza gather in this small Appalachian community to demonstrate their skills with squirrel, bear, deer, and whatever else shows up beside the highway.

-It’s a competitive business with a set of rules including a ban on pre-cooking and the requirement that each dish served up must contain at least 25 percent wild game.
+It’s a competitive business with a set of rules including a ban on pre-cooking and the requirement that each dish served must contain at least 25 percent wild game.
 The judges, of course, are of impeccable character and “have been tested for cast-iron stomachs and have sworn under oath to have no vegetarian tendencies.”
 These incorruptible taste-testers are also on the lookout for gravel and fragments of tarmac in the stews, soups, and ragouts.

 One of the more charming aspects of the cook-off is that contestants are asked to be creative in naming their offering—the more disgustingly unappetizing, the better.
-In 2015, Bear Butt Savory Stew came in third.
-Previous entries have included Blood, Rocks and Guts over Snails, and Maggots and Squirrel Scrotum Stew.
+One year, Bear Butt Savory Stew came in third.
+Other entries have included Blood, Rocks and Guts over Snails, and Maggots and Squirrel Scrotum Stew.

 Is Roadkill Safe to Eat?